 Romantic?
 Not for the authorities who have to deal with a bridge that’s about to collapse under the weight of rusting padlocks.
-Last year Paris authorities replaced Pont des Arts’ wire meshing with glass panels after a section of the bridged collapsed.
+Last year, Paris authorities replaced Pont des Arts’ wire meshing with glass panels after a section of the bridged collapsed.
 The culprit?
 Some 54 tons of padlocks.
-New York’s Brooklyn Bridge is now decorated with garbage—bras, shoelaces toys, and even tampons attached to the bridge as symbols of “love” aside from the usual padlocks.
-We haven’t even discussed the thousands of rusting keys that were thrown into the water.
+New York’s Brooklyn Bridge is now decorated with garbage—bras, shoelaces, toys, and even tampons attached to the bridge as symbols of “love” aside from the usual padlocks.
+Don’t get me started on the thousands of rusting keys that were thrown into the water.

 While many historians attribute the emergence of love locks to Europe’s romantic cities, it’s a global tourism practice.
 From Venice’s Rialto Bridge to Korea’s Nami Island, love locks are everywhere as long as there are starry-eyed couples looking for a way to declare their undying love.

 Each city has its own way of dealing with love lock hazards.
 Tourist-heavy locations such as Paris and Italy are cautious of turning away tourists with repressive rules, so they’re trying a more social approach: by posting Instagram campaign stickers on the popular bridges.
 They encourage couples to get a romantic selfie instead, with the hashtag #lovewithoutlocks.